Jim Long (darts player): WSDT

-Long also plays events on the World Seniors Darts Tour.
+Long also played events on the World Seniors Darts Tour.
 He qualified for the 2024 World Seniors Darts Championship and reached the semi-finals after wins over compatriot David Cameron, Martin Adams and Paul Hogan.
 Eventually, he was defeated by John Henderson.

 Personal life

 From 1990 until his retirement in 2020, Long worked at a General Motors plant in Ingersoll.
 He is married to Rhonda and the couple have three children.